-With over 1600 individual clematis representing over 700 taxa, that is, distinct species or cultivated varieties (cultivars), the Rogerson Clematis Garden contains the most comprehensive collection of clematis within a public garden in North America.
+With 1800 individual clematis representing over 800 taxa, that is, distinct species or cultivated varieties (cultivars), the Rogerson Clematis Garden contains the most comprehensive collection of clematis within a public garden in North America.
 Started by Brewster Rogerson in 1971, the collection contains unique and exceptionally rare plants, as well as historic clematis and the newest hybrids.
 See our list of holdings, which includes all of the plants in our garden as well as our greenhouse.

 The Rogerson Clematis Garden is located at Luscher Farm: 125 Rosemont Road, West Linn, OR 97068.
-It's open to visitors every day from 8:00 am to dusk.
+It's open to visitors every day from dawn to dusk.

 Our Mission and Board